lamberta/devkit-doc/guide/game-walkthrough.md

 };
 ~~~

-It's a little longer than some of our previous `buildView`
+This is a little longer than some of our previous `build`
 functions, but it's easily understood.
-The top of the function
+First, a listener
+is attached for an `'app:start'` event which will start
+the game.
+This is dispatched from the root of our application,
+after the start button click event was handled, and executes
+the `start_game_flow` function.
+Under that we create a score
-defines the position and layout of the mole hills on the
+board and define the position and layout of the mole hills on
-device's screen.
+the device's screen.
 We then create a number of `MoleHill`
 objects (five in this example), add them as a subview to
 this `GameScreen` instance, and attach an event handler to
 each one which updates the score on registering a hit.
 The